tensorflow/docs/site/en/api_docs/python/tf/keras/Model.md

     to apply a different weight to every timestep of every sample.
     In this case you should make sure to specify `sample_weight_mode="temporal"` in `compile()`.
-This argument is not supported when `x` is a dataset, dataset iterator, generator, or
+This argument is not supported when `x` is a dataset, generator, or
    <a href="../../tf/keras/utils/Sequence"><code>keras.utils.Sequence</code></a> instance, instead provide the sample_weights
     as the third element of `x`.
 * <b>`initial_epoch`</b>: Integer.